isomerpages/tp-virtualcampus/_events/Highlights/Temasek Student Excellent Awards 2026.md

 recognise the inspiring achievements and outstanding contributions of students in non-academic domains, such as the arts, sports, leadership, service, entrepreneurship and character.</p>
-<p>&nbsp;In the spirit of celebrating excellent student endeavours, we are
+<p>In the spirit of celebrating excellent student endeavours, we are happy
-happy to announce that nominations for the TSEA are now open!</p>
+to announce that nominations for the TSEA 2026 are now open!</p>
-<p>Take a moment to acknowledge your students' remarkable dedication, selfless
+<p>Do take a moment to acknowledge your students' remarkable dedication,
-commitment, and inspiring leadership by nominating them for the TSEA today.
+selfless commitment, and inspiring leadership.
 Let's uplift their spirits and give them the recognition they truly deserve.</p>
 <p>Nominate them for the TSEA today!</p>
 <p><strong>Announcement</strong>
 <br>Nominations for the TSEA are open from now till <strong><u>06 April 2026 (Monday),11.59pm</u></strong>.</p>